I’ve been thinking a lot

 words are locked somewhere deep inside, shunted away from where they might

-surface to tell us what she is thinking and feeling.
+surface to tell us what someone is thinking and feeling.

 of ways to expand one’s vocabulary, from owning and using a dictionary to